ComputerNetworks-UFRGS/ManP2P-ng/README.md

 # Getting started

-In order to get started using the ManP2P-ng you need to create a configuratino file for it.
-Start off by opening the file manp2p.conf and replace the following variables with your host information:
+In order to get started using ManP2P-ng you need to create a configuratino file for it.
+Start off by using the file manp2p.conf as a template and replace the following variables with your host information:

-- **HOSTNAME**: Computer's hostname
+- **HOSTNAME**: Computer's hostname;
-- **DOMAIN**: Computer's domain name
+- **DOMAIN**: Computer's domain name;
-- **ADDRESS**: Computer's IP address
+- **ADDRESS**: Computer's IP address;
 - **INTRODUCER_ADDRESS**: Introducer's IP address.
 The introducer is the host used by peers to get into the overlay.

 After that you can start ManP2P-ng using the following command:

-*python main.py -c manp2p.conf*
+$python main.py -c manp2p.conf

 You can also start several instances of ManP2P-ng by using different configuration files.
 Just change the parameter "name" of the tag "node" for each different instance.